tecjeferson/shopping_Flutter/README.md

   <p align="center">
     Its is a a project to practice layout on flutter
     <br>
     Project made with dedication and hardwork.
-I lolve it :heart:
+I love it :heart:
     <br>
     <br>